Back

 Taking a locum tenens job in Canada will give you the chance to explore the world’s second-largest country.
-But you’ll also be giving much-needed support to the understaffed physicians — and underserved patients — in Canada’s national health system, which ranks 26th out of 28 in other countries with universal healthcare.
+But you’ll also be providing much-needed support to understaffed physicians and underserved patients in Canada’s national health system, which ranks in the lower half of high-income countries and consistently struggles with access to care, including long wait times.
 Before you decide if locum tenens in Canada is right for you, here’s what you need to know.

 The Canadian healthcare system

-Canada uses a universal healthcare system, whose system must “comply with the Canada Health Act’s five pillars: it must be universal, publicly administered, have comprehensive coverage, portable across provinces, and accessible to the population.”
-A high percentage of Canadians also buy private insurance or have employer-sponsored plans to help cover the cost of prescription drugs, dentistry, eye care, rehabilitative services, and home healthcare.
+Canada uses a universal healthcare system, which must “comply with the Canada Health Act’s five pillars: It must be universal, publicly administered, have comprehensive coverage, portable across provinces, and accessible to the population.”
+A high percentage of Canadians also buy private insurance or have employer-sponsored plans to help cover the costs of prescription drugs, dental care, eye care, rehabilitative services, and home healthcare.

 Why Canada needs locum tenens physicians

-In Canada, roughly 12% of the population does not have access to a regular medical doctor, according to The Canadian Institute for Health Information.
-This means that there are opportunities in both urban and rural areas.
+In Canada, roughly 15% – 17% of adults do not have access to a regular primary care provider, according to the Canadian Institute for Health Information.
+This creates opportunities in both urban and rural settings

 Some rural assignments may give you the opportunity to serve indigenous and other underserved populations, where the physician shortage is especially acute.
-In the Northwest Territories, 45% of the population does not have access to regular medical care.
+In the Northwest Territories, roughly 40% of residents lack access to a regular healthcare provider, underscoring the severity of the shortage.
 Locums are one way the Canadian healthcare system tries to fill these needs.

 Assignment details for locum tenens in Canada